RenderHeads/UnityPlugin-AVProVideo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Technical issue / Bug report
-about: Create a report to help us improve
+about: Ask about technical issues or a report a bug
 title: ''
 labels: triage
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **Your Setup (please complete the following information):**
  - Unity version: